JulianStiebler/StieblerCollection/PHP/README.md

 # My Old PHP Projects
+> These are VERY old projects of mine.
+They are unsafe and badly coded.
 > I appreciate to see that my young self already used some form of comments in my code.

 ## `stieb.tech`